errata-ai/write-good/fixtures/Illusions/test.md

-The the book store is over there.
+the the book store is over there.

+// //

+the `the` the